adam22gary/adam22gary.github.io/README.md

 #Design process:

-Use of Balsamic, pen and paper, Trello, http://colormind.io/ for color scheme (which end up being white, black and grey).
-Coding Html, Css, JavaScript while pushing to GitHub.
+Use of Balsamic, pen and paper for wireframe layout, Trello, Brainstorming, http://colormind.io/ for color scheme (which end up being white, black and grey).
+Coding testing Html, Css, JavaScript while pushing to GitHub.
+Production.

 #Wireframes: